-House Bill No. 1698 introduces a new chapter, Chapter 213, to the Texas Property Code, which specifically addresses the amendment of restrictive covenants in certain multi-zoned subdivisions.
+House Bill No. 1698 introduces a new chapter, Chapter 213, to the Property Code of Texas, which specifically addresses the amendment of restrictive covenants in certain multi-zoned subdivisions.
 The bill defines a "multi-zoned subdivision" as one that was platted before 1965, contains more than 900 lots, is located in two or more municipalities, and has at least one portion zoned for a use not permitted by existing restrictions.
 The chapter outlines the process for amending these restrictions, including the requirement for approval from at least 67 percent of lot owners in the designated area, and specifies that amendments can apply to all or part of the subdivision.

 Statutes affected: